 Tip #1: Start Saving to Purchase an RV

 First and foremost, it’s always a great idea to put away as much money toward your purchase as you can.
-Start saving YESTERDAY!
+Start saving now!
 And if you don’t have anything extra to throw into the RV account, think again.
 Here’s a few easy ways to create more savings:

 - Assess the number of channels you really watch on your satellite television plan.
 Consider cutting your package back or cut the cord entirely.
 (I saved $75 a month toward a motorhome purchase this way – that’s $900 a year.)

 - Cook more at home rather than eating out.
 That alone can save anywhere from $100 to $500 per month, depending on how often you’ve been dining at restaurants.